Devizes: History

-From the 16th century Devizes became known for its textiles, initially white woollen broadcloth but later the manufacture of serge, drugget, felt and cassimere or Zephyr cloth.
-In the mid 18th century Devizes held the largest corn market in the West Country of England and also traded hops, cattle, horses and various types of cloth.
+From the 16th century, Devizes became known for its textiles: initially white woollen broadcloth but later the manufacture of serge, drugget, felt, and cassimere or Zephyr cloth.
+In the mid 18th century, Devizes held the largest corn market in the West Country of England and also traded hops, cattle, horses and various types of cloth.
 Before the Corn Exchange was built in 1857, the trade in wheat and barley was conducted in the open, with sacks piled around the market cross.
-Today's cross displays the tale of a woman, Ruth Pierce, who dropped dead suddenly after being discovered cheating.
+The cross erected in 1814 displays the tale of a woman, Ruth Pierce, who dropped dead suddenly after being discovered cheating.

-Wool merchants were able to build prosperous town houses in St. John's and Long Street and around the market place.
+Prosperous wool merchants built town houses in St. John's and Long Street, and around the market place.
 From the end of the 18th century the manufacture of textiles declined, but other trades in the town included clock-making, a bell foundry, booksellers, milliners, grocers and silversmiths.
-In the 18th century brewing, curing of tobacco and snuff-making were established in the town.
-Brewing still survives in the Wadworth Brewery, but the tobacco and snuff trades have now died out.
+In the 18th, century brewing, curing of tobacco and snuff-making were established in the town.
+Brewing survives in the Wadworth Brewery, but the tobacco and snuff trades have now died out.

 The pond known as The Crammer, east of the town centre, is claimed to be site of the 18th-century Moonrakers story which led to a colloquial name for Wiltshire people.

-In 1794 it was decided in the Bear Hotel to raise a body of ten independent troops of yeomanry in the county of Wiltshire.
+In 1794, a meeting at the Bear Hotel decided to raise a body of ten independent troops of yeomanry in the county of Wiltshire.
 These would later be brought together to form the Royal Wiltshire Yeomanry, the senior yeomanry regiment.
-In 1810 the county Militia, quartered at Devizes, mutinied and the Royal Wiltshire Yeomanry were called out to quell the disturbances.
-The mutiny came to a head when the two forces faced off against each other with loaded firearms in the Market Square, at which point the Militia ringleaders surrendered.
-The Royal Wiltshire Yeomanry went on to serve at home and abroad, including in the Boer War, World War I and World War II, and live on as B (RWY) Squadron and Y (RWY) Squadron of the Royal Wessex Yeomanry, based in Old Sarum and Swindon respectively.
+In 1810 the county militia, quartered at Devizes, mutinied and the Royal Wiltshire Yeomanry were called out to quell the disturbances.
+The mutiny came to a head when the two forces faced off against each other with loaded firearms in the Market Square, at which point the militia ringleaders surrendered.
+The Royal Wiltshire Yeomanry went on to serve at home and abroad, including in the Boer War, both World Wars, and live on as B (RWY) Squadron and Y (RWY) Squadron of the Royal Wessex Yeomanry, based in Old Sarum and Swindon respectively.

-A new Devizes Prison, or "County House of Corrections", was opened in 1817.
-This replaced the Old Bridewell that had been built in Bridewell Street in 1579.
-The new prison was built of brick and stone, it was designed by Richard Ingleman as a two-storey polygon surrounding a central governor's house.
+A new Devizes Prison, or County House of Corrections, was opened in 1817.
+This replaced the Bridewell that had been built in Bridewell Street in 1579.
+The new prison was built of brick and stone, and was designed by Richard Ingleman as a two-storey polygon surrounding a central governor's house.
 It had an operational life of more than ninety years and was closed in 1922.
 It stood on the north side of the Castle's Old Park, across the Kennet and Avon Canal by way of a bridge still called Prison Bridge.
 The House of Corrections was demolished by 1928.